CartoDB/documentation/app/content/spatial-extension-sf/sql-reference/transformations.md

 **Description**

-Takes a LineString and returns a Point at a specified distance along the line. https://turfjs.org/docs/#along
+Takes a LineString and returns a Point at a specified distance along the line.

 * `geog`: `GEOGRAPHY` input line.
 * `distance`: `DOUBLE` distance along the line.
-* `units` (optional): `STRING` any of the options supported by turf units: miles, kilometers, degrees and radians.
+* `units` (optional): `STRING` units of length, the supported options are: miles, kilometers, degrees and radians.
 By default `units` is `kilometers`.

 **Return type**